VincentMssx/url-shorten/README.md

 **Using API Key on Swagger UI:**

-1. Click the "Authorize" button (or lock icon next to an endpoint).
+1. Click the "Authorize" button
 2. Enter your API key (`mysecretapikey` by default) in the `X-API-KEY` field.
-3. Click "Authorize" and then "Close".
+3. Click "Authorize".
 Subsequent requests from Swagger UI will include the API key.

 #### b.
 API Usage Examples (cURL)